Climate Justice Collab

 Interactive training session of the Climate Justice Map to learn who is leading intersectional work on the front lines of climate injustice.

-The Climate Justice – Just Transition Donor Collaborative (CJ-JT) is holding training sessions this April of the Climate Justice Map (CJ Map) to help funders, advisors and the field understand who is doing what and where.
+The Climate Justice – Just Transition Collaborative (CJ-JT) is holding training sessions this April of the Climate Justice Map (CJ Map) to help funders, advisors and the field understand who is doing what and where.

 The Training will last 45 minutes and will centre around an interactive live training demonstration of the map, concluding with a Q&A session.